Opportunity Class (OC) Guide

 The OC Test

-The 2024 OC Test will be held on 1st of August for 2025 entry.
+The 2025 OC Test will be held on 2nd-4th of May for 2026 entry.

 The test will be a three part paper-based multiple choice examination:

-1. Reading (30 minutes) - 25 questions
+1. Reading (30 minutes) - 13 questions (2 questions have multiple parts to answer)

 2. Mathematical Reasoning (40 minutes) - 35 questions